Q-Laboratory/nft-lab/README.md

 1. Take the address of the contract your friend plotted and follow steps 7-9 of the Main part.
 You should see the NFTs your friend has mined and also try to go through step 1 of the Main Tasks section.

 2. Some of the features on the contract that you did not create will not be available to you, so check to see what those features are.
+After finishing the task, don't forget to use the `control + C` command in order for the front to stop working locally

+3. Add the ability to mint tokens to a specific address.
+The function to implement this is already in smart contracts, you need to add a field on the front to enter the address to which NFT or SBT will be minted.
+After making changes, save them and follow steps 8-9 from the Main part